Nick Mason Biography (Wikipedia)

-Nicholas Berkeley "Nick" Mason (born 27 January 1944) is an English drummer and songwriter, best known for his work with Pink Floyd.
-He is the only constant member of the band since its formation in 1965.
+Nicholas Berkeley "Nick" Mason (born 27 January 1944) is an English musician and composer, best known as the drummer of progressive rock group Pink Floyd.
+He is the only constant member of what has been regarded as one of the finest bands of all time, since its formation in 1965.
 Despite solely writing only a few Pink Floyd songs, Mason has co-written some of Pink Floyd's most popular compositions such as "Echoes" and "Time".

 He competes in auto racing events, such as the 24 Hours of Le Mans.